Mastering The Ad Copy That Will Sell Your Business

 Don't try to tempt buyers in and then give them some story to explain the lack of profit.
 You'll just end up wasting their time ... and yours!
 There are buyers who are looking specifically for low profit businesses / distressed businesses.
 They'll pay you less, but you're far, far better off being honest with yourself and targeting them instead (if you don't have the net profit figures to impress people)!

-Tip 2: Read this page again about how to impress investors and buyers.
+Tip 2: You could read this page again about how to impress investors and buyers.
 Don't try to be too smart, don't hard sell, don't lie or even exaggerate!

-Tip 3: Read the above link again and avoid terms like "potential" or making claims about how big the business can become in future.
+Tip 3: It may be worth reading the above link again and avoid terms like "potential" or making claims about how big the business can become in future.
 This is a major turn off for buyers - it says that your price expectation is based on some rosy future rather than what you're currently selling.

 Update: The remaining tips have now been removed from here, sorry.
 But they will be eventually sent out to our newsletter subscribers.
 If you aren't a subscriber you can subscribe here for free.